protobufjs/bytebuffer.js/README.md

 What can it do?
 ---------------
-* Mimics Java ByteBuffers as close as reasonable while using typed array terms
 * Signed and unsigned integers (8, 16, 32, 64 bit through [Long.js](https://github.com/dcodeIO/Long.js)) with endianness support
+* 32 and 64 bit floats
 * Varints as known from protobuf including zig-zag encoding
 * Includes an UTF8 and Base64 en-/decoder
 * C-strings, V(arint-prefixed)-strings and UTF8 L(ength-prefixed)-strings
 * Rich string toolset (to hex, base64, utf8, debug, columns)
 * Relative and absolute zero-copy operations
-* Manual and automatic resizing (doubles capacity)
+* Manual and automatic resizing (efficiently doubles capacity)
 * Chaining of all operations that do not return a specific value
 * Slicing, appending, prepending, flip, reset, etc.